mianzhang/SafeConv/README.md

 1) binary safety label of the prompt;
 2) binary safety label of the response;
 3) unsafe spans in the response;
-4) safe alternative for the unsafe responses.
+4) safe alternatives for the unsafe responses.

 ## Data